swastibali/PwC-PowerBI-Dashboard/README.md

 # PwC-PowerBI-Dashboard

-Create a Call Center Analysis dashboard in Power BI that reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset.
+Created a Call Center Analysis dashboard in Power BI that reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset.

  * Completed a job simulation where I strengthened my PowerBI skills to better understand clients and their data visualisation needs.